 - When completing both of these forms, it is important that you are clear about the date you stopped working, and that the date you put on both forms is the same.
 This will avoid any confusion between the two bodies, and will make your position clear.

 Have you always dreamt of living and working in Spain?
-Whether you’re looking for golden mile properties in Marbella or bargain property ready for renovation in Andalucia, our local property experts are perfectly placed to turn your dreams into a reality.
-Why not get in touch to find out more about how we can help you.
+Whether you’re looking for golden mile properties in Marbella or bargain property ready for renovation in Andalucia, Right Casa Estate Agents are perfectly placed to turn your dreams into a reality.
+Why not get in touch with Right Casa to find out more about how we can help you.